 Quinoa is high in Fiber, Magnesium, B-Vitamins, Iron, Potassium, Calcium, Phosphorus, Vitamin E, and other great antioxidants.

 It also contains a small amount of Omega-3 fatty acids and is usually grown organically.

 Yup.
 You've read this right.
 Quinoa offers a very good source of fiber in comparison to other grains.
 Just know that once boiled, Quinoa's fiber content reduces due to the intake of water during the process.
 However, it's still an amazing source of fiber for our daily needs.

 Yup.
 Quinoa is GF, which works perfectly for those of us with a Gluten Intolerance, whether mildly or severely.
 So, be sure to fill up your cabinets with Quinoa when wanting to refrain from breads and pastas.
 See our best Quinoa Recipes further down in the post for some great ideas!

 In case you weren't aware, the Glycemic Index of foods measures how quickly foods raise your blood sugar level.

 With Quinoa, the Glycemic Index is low, which means that it also keep you full longer, which counters the risk of obesity among other health related issues.

 According to health studies, it shows that Quinoa had positive Metabolic Effects in that it helps to reduce Blood Sugar Levels, insulin, and triglyceride levels.

 Of course, there are many other health benefits with Quinoa, which include the possibility of being an aide in weight loss, high in antioxidants, and much more.

-Plus, we have a ton more recipes which feature Quinoa, here!
+Plus, we have a ton more recipes that feature Quinoa, here!!